adam-rumpf/Computational-Probability-and-Statistics/docs/29-Simulation-Based-Linear-Regression.md

 ## Introduction

-In the last couple of lessons we examined how to perform inference for a simple linear regression model assuming the errors were independent normally distributed random variables.
+In the last couple of chapters we examined how to perform inference for a simple linear regression model assuming the errors were independent normally distributed random variables.
 We examined diagnostic tools to check assumptions and look for outliers.
-In this lesson we will use the **bootstrap** to create confidence and prediction intervals.
+In this chapter we will use the **bootstrap** to create confidence and prediction intervals.

 There are at least two ways we can consider creating a bootstrap distribution for a linear model.
 We can easily fit a linear model to a resampled data set.
 But in some situations this may have undesirable features.
 Influential observations, for example, will appear duplicated in some resamples and be missing entirely from other resamples.